happycollision/articles/2023-01-02-variant-system/article.md

 The code below will not work in your project unless you add loader rules to your Webpack config.
-Additionally, you may not have things set up to use TypeScript in your Webpack config, but the TypeScript in this code example is fairly limited and easily removed.
+Additionally, you may not have things set up to use TypeScript in your Webpack config, but the TypeScript in this code example is limited and easily removed.

 ```ts